Best Golf Balls For High Swing Speeds 2025

 Reasons to avoid

 The Chrome Tour range is new to the market and will appeal to high speed and high spin players.
-We tested the Chrome Tour to see how it compares to the Chrome Soft model...
+I tested the Chrome Tour to see how it compares to the Chrome Soft model...

 So what's new?
 The Chrome Tour features a Hyperfast Soft core, which has been constructed to give as much speed as possible.
 There's also a new rubber system where a new base polymer is combined with a mixture of other ingredients to create optimal compressions for speed.
 On top of that, there are both hexagonal and spherical dimples to help stability and consistency in a range of conditions.